toninjaa/airplane-reservation-system/README.md

 # Simple Airplane Reservation System

-`airplane reservation system` is a basic C++ program to choose and book an airplane seat and print a boarding pass.
+`airplane reservation system` is a basic C++ program using solely functions to choose and book airplane seats and print their boarding passes.

 ## Contributing